intel/ScalableVectorSearch/docs/python/loaders.rst

 (over which the bulk of the index search is conducted) and a full dimensional secondary dataset used to rerank and refine candidates returned from the initial search.

-`pysvs` allows selection of the storage format using the :py:class:`pysvs.LeanVecKind` enum, enabling `float16` and `lvq` compression for either of the primary and secondary datasets.
+`svs` allows selection of the storage format using the :py:class:`svs.LeanVecKind` enum, enabling `float16` and `lvq` compression for either of the primary and secondary datasets.

-.. autoclass:: pysvs.LeanVecLoader
+.. autoclass:: svs.LeanVecLoader
    :members:

    .. automethod:: __init__

-.. autoclass:: pysvs.LeanVecKind
+.. autoclass:: svs.LeanVecKind